Rituraj2019/Aatm-Nirbhar-FEM/README.md

 ## Process to convert .py to .exe
 Step1: In CMD: **pip install pyinstaller**

-Step2: In project directory(make sure all the necessary files are in this directory): **pyinstaller --onefile -w filename.py** .
+Step2: In project directory(make sure all the necessary files are in this directory): **pyinstaller --onefile -w filename.py** ,(filename.py=main.py in our case).
 This will create some files in project directory

 Step3: Open dist file to get executable(.exe) file for use